 - 1 cup tap water, not warm; just cold from the tap

 Place one cup water in the Instant Pot.
 Add in the rack that comes with the instant pot.

 Arrange eggs on top of the rack, keeping, as much as possible, the eggs away from the side of the pot.
 You will probably need to balance two eggs on top of the others.

 Seal pot and set to Low Pressure, 10 minutes.

-While the eggs are cooking, clear at least one side of your sink.
+While the eggs are cooking, clear at least one side of your sink for the full Instant Pot Liner.
 Find a large bowl or container and fill it (leaving enough room for the eggs) with ice and cold water for the ice-water bath.
 Set aside.
 Make sure the faucet has been running cold right before the eggs are done.

-Leave at least 10 minutes or longer, until eggs are completely cool, then transfer to the refrigerator.
+Leave at least 10 minutes or longer, until eggs are completely cool, then transfer to the refrigerator or use as desired.